Five tips on proper puppy socialisation and behaviour training

 • When excited

-After any of these events, take the puppy outside (or if you live in an apartment, to its pee mat or fake-grass box) so it learns where to go to relieve itself.
+After any of these events, take the puppy outside (or if you live in an apartment, to its pee mat or fake-grass box) so they learn where to go to relieve themselves.

 Reward good behaviour with positive reinforcement like praise words, pats and treats, but never punish what you don’t see.
 Simply clean up, don’t say anything or don’t rub your puppy’s nose in its mess or smack the pup – it doesn’t help with training, and yelling only makes it avoid and fear you.